Sustainability Tips for Homebuilders and Their Clients

 - NATURE’S AFFECTS ON THE SITE: Which way does the sun move across the sky and, therefore, what orientation will provide the home with the best solar access?
 Where does the wind predominantly blow from?
 How much rain or moisture does this particular microclimate receive?
 What are the median high and low temperatures throughout the year?
 START HERE FIRST!!!

 - SITE FEATURES: What are the existing native landscape features and how can they be used and integrated into the overall design of the project?
 What are the views that we want to preserve and develop?

 - NEEDS vs. WANTS: Now that you have done a complete assessment of the site, examine what your needs truly are, not what you think they are.
 The best way to build sustainably is not to overbuild.
 Ask, “What does my typical day look like from start to finish?”.
-Now you can design a home around that pattern.
+Now you can design a home around that pattern and add great features like the Euroncis appliances..
 A talented designer (call Grant) can help you through this process and help you achieve a design that is even better than the one you got from the search engine.

 - DESIGN SOLUTIONS: When finally selecting building products don’t simply look at numbers or read the manufacturer’s greenwashing verbage.
 Look beyond the product and look at how it is made, where it comes from, how far does it have to travel to get there, how much energy is involved in creating and using the product both before and after it arrives on-site.